Antiserum

-Antiserum is a blood serum containing monoclonal or polyclonal antibodies that is used to spread passive immunity to many diseases via blood donation (plasmapheresis).
-For example, convalescent serum, passive antibody transfusion from a previous human survivor, used to be the only known effective treatment for ebola infection with a high success rate of 7 out of 8 patients surviving.
+In immunology, antiserum is a blood serum containing antibodies (either monoclonal or polyclonal) that is used to spread passive immunity to many diseases via blood donation (plasmapheresis).
+For example, convalescent serum, or passive antibody transfusion from a previous human survivor, was the only known effective treatment for Ebola infection with a high success rate of 7 out of 8 patients surviving.

 Antisera are widely used in diagnostic virology laboratories.
 The most common use of antiserum in humans is as antitoxin or antivenom to treat envenomation.

-Serum therapy, also known as serotherapy, describes the treatment of infectious disease using the serum of animals that have been immunized against the specific organisms or their product, to which the disease is supposedly referable.
+Serum therapy, also known as serotherapy, describes the treatment of infectious diseases using the serum of animals that have been immunized against the specific organism or components of that organism that is causing the infection.

 History

-In 1890, Emil Behring and Kitasato Shibasaburō published their first paper on serum therapy.
+In 1890, Emil von Behring and Kitasato Shibasaburō published their first paper on serum therapy.

-Behring had pioneered the technique, using guinea pigs to produce serum.
-Based on his observation that people who survived infection with the diphtheria bacterium never became infected again, he discovered that the body continually produces an antitoxin, which prevents survivors of infections from being infected again with the same agent.
+Behring pioneered the technique, using guinea pigs to produce serum.
+Based on his observation that people who survived infection with the diphtheria bacterium never became infected again, he discovered that the body continually produces an antitoxin, which prevents survivors of infections from being infected again with the same organism.

 It was necessary for Behring to immunize larger animals in order to produce enough serum to protect humans, because the amount of antiserum produced by guinea pigs was too little to be practical.
-Horses proved to be the best serum producer, as the serum of other large animals is not concentrated enough, and horses were not believed to carry any diseases that could be transferred to humans.
+Horses proved to be the best serum producer, as the serum of other large animals was not concentrated enough, and it was believed that horses did not carry any diseases that could be transferred to humans.